acorn-io/runtime/docs/versioned_docs/version-0.3/100-reference/03-acornfile.md

 ## args

-`args` defines arguements that can be modified at build or runtime by the user.
+`args` defines arguments that can be modified at build or runtime by the user.
 Arguments to an Acorn can be standard strings, ints, bools, and other complex types.
 To define an argument, specify a name and a default value.
 The type will be inferred from the default value.